Pam Tillis: Acting

-Tillis hold several acting roles in television, film, and theater.
+Tillis holds several acting roles in television, film, and theater.
 One of her first was the 1993 movie The Thing Called Love, in which she and several other country music singers made guest appearances.
 She also had cameo appearances in the NBC crime show L.A.
 Law, along with episodes of Diagnosis: Murder and Promised Land on CBS.
 Of acting, Tillis said that she did not find it considerably different from singing, because both roles require "taking the raw material of emotion and making something out of it."
 In 1999, she appeared in the Broadway revue Smokey Joe's Cafe, where she and others performed various show tunes by Jerry Leiber and Mike Stoller.
 Of doing so, Tillis stated at the time that she "wanted to branch out", and took a role in the show when her agent found the position was available.
 She also appeared as herself on the American Broadcasting Company musical drama Nashville.
-Drag queen RuPaul, a fan of Tillis's, invited her to appear on an episode of RuPaul's Drag Race.
+Drag queen RuPaul, a fan of Tillis's, invited her to appear as a guest judge on an episode of RuPaul's Drag Race.

 Personal life

 Pam Tillis' first marriage was to Rick Mason in 1978.
-The couple had one son named Ben, with whom Tillis was pregnant when the couple divorced that same year.
-She told Closer Weekly in 2019 that she divorced Mason due to his alcoholism and her concerns that she "was not ready" to be in a relationship.
+The couple had one son named Ben, with whom Tillis was pregnant when the couple divorced the same year.
+She told Closer Weekly in 2019 that she divorced Mason because of his alcoholism and her concerns that she "was not ready" to be in a relationship.
 She assumed custody of Ben after the divorce.
 As of 2019, Ben works as a wilderness guide.

 In 1991 Tillis married songwriter and guitarist Bob DiPiero.
 He occasionally toured as a member of her road band Mystic Biscuit.
 DiPiero co-wrote "Blue Rose Is", "Cleopatra, Queen of Denial", and "It's Lonely Out There".
-In 1996, the couple bought a house in Nashville which was previously owned by Rodney Crowell and Rosanne Cash prior to those two singers' divorce.
+In 1996, the couple bought a house in Nashville which was previously owned by Rodney Crowell and Rosanne Cash prior to their divorce.
 Tillis and DiPiero divorced in 1998.
 In 2019, she told Closer Weekly that the two divorced because she felt that their musical careers were overtaking their personal lives, although she also stated that she still considered DiPiero an "awesome person".
 Tillis began dating musician, photographer, and record producer Matt Spicher in 2001.
 The two married in 2009.

 Tillis' brother Mel Tillis Jr., often credited as Sonny Tillis, is also a singer and songwriter.
 He co-wrote Jamie O'Neal's number-one single "When I Think About Angels" along with singles by Clinton Gregory, Tammy Cochran, and Ty Herndon.
-Mel Tillis died at age 85 in 2017, after which Sonny began touring as a tribute act to him.
-Mel's widow Doris died at age 79 in 2019.
+Tillis' father, Mel Tillis, died at age 85 in 2017, after which Sonny began touring as a tribute act to him.
+Tillis' mother, Doris, died at age 79 in 2019.